 Instructions

-- Preheat the oven to 350F and line a baking sheet with parchment paper.
+- Start by preheating your oven to 350°F (175°C) and line a baking sheet with parchment paper.

 - Then add all the dry ingredients: almond flour, coconut flour, baking powder, sweetener, cinnamon, xanthan gum, and pumpkin pie spice to a bowl and mix until well combined.